humhub/documentation/docs/professional-edition/saas.md

 ```

 :::note
 Make sure to replace "example.com" with your domain name.
-After this modification your default URL e.g. community.example.com is not longer available.
+After this modification, your default URL e.g. community.example.com is no longer available.
 :::

 ## Custom Modules & Themes (SFTP)

-If you would like to use own modules and themes, you can enable SFTP acces for your instance.
+If you would like to use your own modules and themes, you can enable SFTP access for your instance.

-Please go to ``Administration -> Cloud Hosting -> SFTP`` for more details.
+Please go to `Administration > Cloud Hosting > SFTP` for more details.

 **HumHub core files cannot be modified.**